stanleynguyen/corolization/README.md

 ## Motivation

-Back in high school, there were plenty of shops where you could hire someone to colour old photos from your childhood, when cameras had not been as good.
-And do you know that there is a [subreddit](https://www.reddit.com/r/Colorization/) dedicated to colorizing black and white photos.
-It would take an artist quite an amount of time ranging from a few hours to a few days to colorize a b&w photo.
+Back in high school, there were plenty of shops which let you hire artists to colour old childhood photographs from an age where camera technology had been much more primitive.
+Today, the enduring appeal of colour has sparked a [subreddit](https://www.reddit.com/r/Colorization/) dedicated to colorizing black-and-white photos.

-Imagine if we had the power to instantaneously convert b&w photographs into vibrant, colorful ones!
-We would be able to breathe life into hundreds of thousands of photos, offering the viewers an more immersive experience looking at those photos from a different era.
-An automated colorizer would also be very useful for other purposes like enhancing/color-correcting photos.
+Yet it takes an artist a considerable amount of time to colour a black-and-white photograph.
+Imagine if we had the power to instantaneously transform black-and-white photographs into vibrant, colourful ones - to breathe life into relics, to journey through time!
+An automated colorizer would also come in handy for enhancing and correcting photos.

-We aim to produce an automated colorizer using deep learning computer vision techniques to produce colorful images from b&w photos, that look reasonably good with the actual outside world as a benchmark.
+Our hope is to create an automated colourizer using deep learning techniques to generate coloured images from black-and-white photos that are reasonably convincing, with the real world as a benchmark.

 ## The saga of Corolization